Effective Use of Online Resources

 For those who are not yet prepared to use UTokyo’s ICT system, please access

-- Preparing for online classes at the University of Tokyo (for students)
+- Getting Ready for ICT Systems at the University of Tokyo (for new students)

-- Preparing for online classes at the University of Tokyo (for faculty members)
+- Getting Ready for ICT Systems at the University of Tokyo (for faculty members)

 Ways of Utilizing Online Resources